FAQ

 Witnessing Cruelty, Abuse, or Neglect

 How can I avoid breaking laws while helping an animal?
 Never enter another person’s property without permission; you may be criminally charged with trespassing.
-Never take an animal belonging to another person.
-Animals are considered property under the law.
-If you take an animal belonging to another person, you could be criminally charged with theft.
-If you then give that animal to another person, that is conversion of property which is also a crime.
+Never take an animal that belongs to another person.
+Pets are considered property under the law: know your responsibilities when you take in an animal.

 What if the animal could die?
 If you find yourself in an emergency situation where quick action is necessary, call law enforcement authorities immediately and demand help.
 If you act on your own without the permission of law enforcement authorities, you may be criminally charged even if your actions saved the life of an animal.